sine2pi/ASR-model/README.md

   </tbody>
 </table><p>

-*all metrics outside of wer/cer are for analysis, debugging, and for understanding model behavior at the token level.
+*all metrics other than WER are for analysis, debugging, and for understanding model behavior at the token level.